ibexa/documentation-developer/docs/api/public_php_api.md

 $contentCreateStruct = $contentService->newContentCreateStruct( $contentType, 'eng-GB' );
 ```

-We first need to get the [`ContentType`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/ContentType/ContentType.html) we want to create a `Content` with.
-To do so, we use [`ContentTypeService::loadContentTypeByIdentifier()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/ContentTypeService.html#method_loadContentTypeByIdentifier), with the wanted `ContentType` identifier, like 'article'.
-We finally get a ContentTypeCreateStruct using [`ContentService::newContentCreateStruct()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/ContentService.html#method_newContentCreateStruct), providing the Content Type and a Locale Code (eng-GB).
+First get the [`ContentType`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/ContentType/ContentType.html) you want to create a `Content` with.
+To do so, use [`ContentTypeService::loadContentTypeByIdentifier()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/ContentTypeService.html#method_loadContentTypeByIdentifier), with the wanted `ContentType` identifier, like 'article'.
+Finally get a `ContentTypeCreateStruct` using [`ContentService::newContentCreateStruct()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/ContentService.html#method_newContentCreateStruct), providing the Content Type and a Locale Code (eng-GB).

 #### Setting the fields values